spryker/spryker-docs/docs/scos/user/features/202108.0/availability-notification-feature-overview.md

 When customers visit an out-of-stock product’s page, they usually search for the shop which has the product in stock.
 The Back Office user of the original store can replenish the stock; however, it does not mean that the customer is still be there to buy it.
 The *Availability Notification* feature provides a way to notify you about the demand for the product, so you can prioritize the product replenishment and notify the customer once it is available again.

 The feature works in the form of a newsletter for both guest and registered users.
-Guest users subscribe by entering the email address they would like to receive the notification to:
+Guest users subscribe by entering the email address they want to receive the notification to:
 ![Guest subscription](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Mailing+&+Communication/Product+is+Available+Again/guest-subscription.png)

 Registered users subscribe to the newsletter in the same way, but the email address set up in their account is already entered when they visit a page with an out-of-stock product: